agyonov/CryptoEx/readme.md

 Also for other micro-benchmarking for example for Base64Url encoding and decoding.

-### CryptoEx.EdDSA
+### CryptoEx.Ed

-Extension of the logic in the core library to support Ed25519 & Ed448 cryptographic algorithms.
+Extension of the logic in the core library (CryptoEx) to support Ed25519 & Ed448 cryptographic algorithms for digital signatures and X25519 & X448 algorithms for Diffie-Hellman key agreement.

-**THIS IS STILL WORK IN PROGRESS !** :)

-I have decided to put it on a different project, mainly because Ed25519 & Ed448 are still not implemented in main-stream .NET.
-So I need to rely on third-party libraries, such as:
+I have decided to put these on a different project, mainly because Ed25519, Ed448, X25519 & X448 are still not implemented in main-stream .NET.
+So, I need to rely on third-party libraries, such as:

     - Bouncy Castle
     - libsodium

+At the moment I have decided to use Bounty Castle, because it is 100% managed code and it is also performance optimized.
+The CryptoEx.Ed project has a dependency on Bounty Castle.

+The project implements Ed signatures and key-exchanges in an similar to the standard .NET way and it can be used by .NET developers in a familiar way - as EC (Elliptic curves) are being used.

+As a practical example of the usage of the Ed classes in the library, I have also extended the classes for JWSs (JSON Web Signatures) and for the jAdES (Advanced JSON Web Signatures) from the core library to implement EdDSA algorithm for them.

+You can check the code and some pages in the [Wiki](https://github.com/agyonov/CryptoEx/wiki), for HOWTOs.